-The WA Branch of the Australian & New Zealand Forensic Science Society invites you to join us for our next branch meeting, to be held on Wednesday 21 February 2018, commencing at 5:30pm, and featuring a presentation by Di Bolger from Search Dogs Australia.
-Venue permitting, Di will be joined by Bev Gould with her dog Drift and Glenn Gale with Hugo.
-This promises to be an interesting and entertaining presentation and is not to be missed.
+The WA Branch of the Australian & New Zealand Forensic Science Society invites you to join us for our next branch meeting, to be held on Wednesday 18 April 2018, commencing at 5:30pm, and featuring a presentation by A/Prof Daniel Franklin from The University of Western Australia.
 Information regarding the evening is included below:

 A summary of the event details is as follows:

 When: Wednesday 18 April 2018, networking from 5:30pm.

 Where: Exhibition Space, Building 500, Curtin University, Bentley.

 RSVP: Essential for catering purposes.